react-navigation/react-navigation/README.md

 ## Changelog

-The changes for each release are outlined on [the Github releases page](https://github.com/react-navigation/react-navigation/releases).
+The changes for each release are outlined on [the GitHub releases page](https://github.com/react-navigation/react-navigation/releases).

 ## Try it out